How to Implement a Continuing Education Program at University

 Dr. Emily Carter: A Visionary Academic Leader

-Aspirations for Continuing Education
+Her Goal for Continuing Education

-Choosing the Right Path for Continuous Education
+Choosing the Right Path for Continuous Education Program

-Choosing the Right Path for Continuous Education
+Choosing the Right Path for a Continuous Education Program

 Option 1.
 Independent LMS Implementation

 Creating your own LMS gives your university complete control and long-term independence.
+Before you redesign programs, confirm that your university runs on the best LMS for higher education that your budget and strategy can support.

 1. Full Customization — Build exactly what you need, from course structure to data dashboards.